 UK CAA Alternative Means of Compliance 1 FCL.210; FCL.215 Syllabus of Theoretical Knowledge and Flight Training for the PPL(A) (CAP1298)”

-Don’t forget that currently, Communications theory exam is out of scope of the UK CAA’s e-Exam rollout for issuing a standalone Flight Radio Telephony Operators Licence.
+Don’t forget that currently, the Communications theory exam is out of the scope of the UK CAA’s e-Exam rollout for issuing a standalone Flight Radio Telephony Operators Licence.

 The CAA Website.
 Looking under ‘Exam Validity’ it states: